Am I Just Sad or Do I Suffer from Depression?

 We all have experienced times where we felt under the weather and after few hours or days we felt much better.
 This very common experience makes people believe that it they wait longer somehow their symptoms of depression will disappear.
 However, it is important to note that depression is a mood disorder that requires professional interventions.
 Based on research individuals who suffer from clinical depression will not see significant improvement only with time factor.

 3. I’ve been the same for a long time, nothing could help to change the way I feel!

 Sometimes individuals develop depression early on in their lives and it becomes a big part of who they are.
 For someone who have been depressed for many years, it might be almost impossible to imagine how it could feel to live a single day without depression.
 Feelings of hopelessness and helplessness are often associated with depression and they make people believe that there are no source of help out there.
 But in fact, there are different treatment options which could help people recover from depression

 What to do if you are suffering from depression?

 Discussing your symptoms with your GP could be a good start.
-Some family physicians have well established relationship with mental health professionals and could refer you to receive additional help.
+Some family physicians have a well-established relationship with mental health professionals and could refer you to receive additional help.
 Depression can be treated with medication as well as psychotherapy.
 Within the scope of psychotherapy, there are different therapeutic interventions that are commonly used by professionals to treat depressive symptoms.
-Cognitive Behavioral Therapy (CBT), Narrative therapy, and Psycho dynamic approaches are among the list.
+Cognitive Behavioral Therapy (CBT), Narrative Therapy, and Psychodynamic approaches are among the list.
 Please consult with your treating counsellor for further details about how these approaches could help you battle depression.